 The Sympathizer is Nguyen Viet Thanh's debut novel and winner of the 2016 Pulitzer Prize for Fiction.
 Set in 1975, the story follows a South Vietnamese general who flees to Los Angeles with several of his fellow citizens to start a new life.

 However, the narrator of the novel is one of the compatriots, the captain, who is also a spy for the Viet Cong.
-It is the part spy novel, part love story, and part exploration of extreme politics in 1970s America and Vietnam.
+It is part spy novel, part love story, and part exploration of extreme politics in 1970s America and Vietnam.

 "A Thousand Years of Beautiful Prayer" is the first collection of short stories by Chinese-American writer Li Yiyun.